-There are more than 14,500 active water supply wells throughout Loudoun County.
-Groundwater is the primary source of drinking water for the majority of residents in western Loudoun.
-Groundwater levels during 2015 were recorded at 20 dedicated monitoring wells at the sites shown in Figure 10 and included in the County's Water Resources Monitoring Program.
+There are more than 15,950 active individual water throughout Loudoun County. supply wells Groundwater is the primary source of drinking water for the majority of residents in western Loudoun.
+Groundwater levels during 2016 were recorded at 15 of 17 dedicated monitoring wells at the sites shown in Figure 10 and included in the County's Water Resources Monitoring Program.
 Seventeen of these wells are operated by staff from the Department of Building and Development and three are operated by the USGS.
 Groundwater level data have been collected from the three USGS wells since the late 1960s or early 1970s.
 Most of the County-monitored wells were established as monitoring sites within the past decade, with one well dating back to 2002.
-Table 3 lists the monitoring wells, basic information about each well, and groundwater level data for both
+Table 3 lists the monitoring wells, basic information about each well,